giejay/domoticz-gbridge-plugin/README.md

 Once plugin receive any message from mqtt server it will call the domoticz API and switch on a light/switch or change brightness of a device

+## Configure devices
+For this plugin to know which devices it may add to the gBridge, it checks the description of the device.
+`Description: gBridge` is making sure the device is added with its Domoticz name.
+`Description: gBridge:Another friendlyName` is creating a device in gBridge with "Another friendlyName"

 ## Plugin update

 1. Stop domoticz